clydesdale horse vs shire horse

 Understanding Draught Horses

-Both Shire horses and Clydesdale horses are draught horses.
-And before we get into their other characteristics, it’s important to know what a draught horse is.
+Both Shire horses and Clydesdale horses are draught horses – (Spelled “Draft” in the USA).
+And before we get into their other characteristics, it’s important to know what a draft horse is.

 Draught horses (a.k.a draft horses for our US readers) are larger and heavier than other types of horses.
 They’re extremely strong and muscular and are therefore well-suited to farm work and other work that involves pulling heavy loads.